tgparton/tgp-website-resgroup/content/res_int/SA_CNC/index.md

   image: "fig_SA_CNC_stripes.png"
 ---
 ### Brief introduction
-My main focus of my PhD research is understanding the behaviour of rod-shaped nanoparticles called cellulose nanocrystals (CNCs).
+The main focus of my PhD research is understanding the behaviour of rod-shaped nanoparticles called cellulose nanocrystals (CNCs).
 CNCs spontaneously assemble themselves into complex structures that appear intensely colourful by eye due to light interference.
 We're interested in this phenomenon because it offers to way to use sustainable materials like cellulose to produce colour.

 I've written a more detailed introduction on the self-assembly of CNCs, which can be found on the [Bio-inspired Photonics Group website](https://www.ch.cam.ac.uk/group/vignolini/research/cellulose-nanocrystals-self-assembly).